hatchways/team-ivory/README.md

 In postgres, type in the following queries:
 > create user ivory with password 'hatchways';

-> create dabatase recipe_dev with owner ivory;
+> create database recipe_dev with owner ivory;

 Exit psql with `\q`

-If you have all the dependencies installed, run the following:
+If you have all the dependencies installed, run the following in the server folder:
 > npx sequelize db:migrate

 > npx sequelize db:seed:all